 Contrary to what environmental alarmists say, the “population explosion” doesn’t cause widespread malnutrition.
 In fact, there were three times as many people living on earth in 2000 as there were in 1900.
 At the same time, world hunger has drastically decreased.
 Never in history have so few people struggled to feed themselves.

 That said, more than 800 million people risk starvation.
 If that number is less than what it used to be, it’s still 800 million too many.
+We need to practice food sustainability for their sake as much as our own.

 Apart from mass starvation, many poor people suffer from various kinds of food insecurity.
 For example, many American cities have neighborhoods called food deserts.
 People there can find fast food or buy limited groceries from convenience stores.
 They just have to travel long distances to get to a grocery store.